t4guw/100-Unity-Mechanics-for-Programmers/programs/raycast_shooting_2d/README.md

 This mechanic shows how to implement raycast shooting in 2D.
 This would be useful when developing a shooter that uses "hitscan," a popular mechanic for shooting, instead of firing projectiles that fly through the air.

 ## Implementation
 The example program was implemented using a line to show the location/effect of the raycast.
-To do this:
+If it hits a red "enemy" block, it destroys it, and if it hits a white "terrain" block, it stops the raycast.
+To create the line effect, do this:
 1. Create a line effect (Create > Effects > Line).
 2. Increase Order in Layer
 3. Expand the "Positions" property.
 Index 0 is the starting point for the line, while Index 1 is the ending point.
 Change the default Index 1 value from Z = 1, to Z = 0, and adjust the X and Y values as desired.